 If tasked with creating a marketing campaign to help save the Plant Protein Milk account, what would you do?

 (Assuming, of course, you have a very small budget, since Campbell Soup would probably be reluctant to invest any more money in a brand that’s on life support.)

 Here’s what the team did, in three steps:

 (1) Conducted research on search queries and content consumption related to eco-friendly milk alternatives.
 Turns out there’s a lot of online interest.

 (2) Unearthed secondary research to find content related to eco-friendly milk content (one-degree removed).
-Turns out, people who like eco-friendly milk also like the recently popular barrage of #ChangeMyMind memes.
+Turns out, people interested in plant-based milk also gravitated toward the recently popular barrage of #ChangeMyMind memes.

 ICYMI, Steven Crowder’s now infamous tweet (above) triggered a barrage of memes poking fun at him.
 So, the team thought:

 What if we created a fun pop-up campaign called @stevenchangedhismind, in which a confused (and fictitious) Steven Crowder can’t seem to reconcile his love of Plant Protein Milk with his alt-right worldview?

 Now imagine, beyond these rushed sample creatives, a stevenchangedhismind.com microsite, supported by its own IG handle (and other social media channels), all dedicated to promoting Plant Protein Milk in a fun, tongue-in-cheek way.
 Beyond that, picture these memes as PPM ads popping up on digital displays at Whole Foods, Trader Joe’s, or wherever else eco-conscious shoppers buy their “milk.”